-Surprisingly Improved Sequel: The second movie had a greater focus on the monster action and gore than the first, which was one of the main complaints fans had about the first.
+Surprisingly Improved Sequel: For some.
+The second movie had a greater focus on the monster action and gore than the first, which was one of the main complaints fans had about the first.
 Whether this makes it better or worse, of course, is entirely subjective.

 At one point in Requiem, The Predalien and several facehuggers attack a group of homeless people living in the sewers.
 One of these people had a dog.
 In Alien 3, it is revealed that a facehugger impregnating a four-legged animal, such as a dog or an ox, would produce a quadrupedal variation of the Xenomorph known as "The Runner".
 If one of those facehuggers attached itself to the dog instead of one of the homeless people, we could have had the chance to see two powerful Xenomorph hybrids in the same movie.

 Too Cool to Live: The general opinion people have of Adele Rousseau, with most reviewers stating that she's the only character they liked.
 So of course she gets facehugged.